MaterializeInc/materialize/doc/user/content/sql/identifiers.md

 identifier are taken literally, except that double-quotes must be escaped by writing two adjacent double-quotes, as in `"includes""quote"`.

+## Case sensitivity

+Materialize performs case folding (the caseless comparison of text) for identifiers, which means that identifiers are effectively case-insensitive (`foo` is the same as `FOO` is the same as `fOo`).
+This can cause issues when column names come from data sources which do support case-sensitive names, such as Avro-formatted sources or CSV headers.

+To avoid conflicts, double-quote all field names (`"field_name"`) when working with case-sensitive sources.

 ## Keyword collision

 Materialize is very permissive with accepting SQL keywords as identifiers (e.g.